firstdraft/rspec-enriched_json/README.md

 ## Use Cases

-- **CI/CD Integration**: Parse test results to create rich error reports
+- **CI/CD Integration**: Parse test results to create rich error reports.
-- **Test Analytics**: Track which values commonly cause test failures
+- **Test Analytics**: Track which values commonly cause test failures.
-- **Debugging Tools**: Build tools that can display expected vs actual diffs
+- **Debugging Tools**: Build tools that can display expected vs actual diffs.
-- **Learning Platforms**: Provide detailed feedback on why tests failed
+- **Learning Platforms**: Provide detailed feedback on why tests failed.

 ## How It Works

 The gem works by:

-1. Patching RSpec's expectation system to capture structured data when expectations fail
+1. Patching RSpec's expectation system to capture structured data when expectations fail.
-2. Extending the JsonFormatter to include this data in the JSON output
+2. Extending the JsonFormatter to include this data in the JSON output.
-3. Maintaining full backward compatibility with existing tools
+3. Maintaining full backward compatibility with existing tools.

 ## Development